harmeetlotay96/Cold_Emails_Generator/README.md

 2. Access the web interface at `http://localhost:8501`

-3. Enter a job posting URL and click "Generate Emails"
+3. Enter an opportunity URL and click "Generate Message"

-4. Review and customize the generated emails
+4. Review and customize the generated outreach

 ## 🏗️ Architecture